James Outman Player Props: Dodgers vs. Rockies

 James Outman At The Plate

-- Among the qualifying hitters in MLB action, he ranks 80th in batting average, 29th in on-base percentage, and 78th in slugging.
+- Among the qualified hitters in MLB play, he ranks 75th in batting average, 23rd in on-base percentage, and 81st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.